 This is my mother’s version of Gnocchi alla Romana, which she served as a side dish.
-There’s something festive about it, with its scalloped bubbling golden crust.
-I love that her original handwritten recipe calls for “Farina."
-Most supermarkets carry semolina these days, but back then Farina (or Cream of Wheat) was what was commonly available.
-That's actually still what I use to make it, even when there's a bag of semolina in my pantry.
+There’s something festive about its scalloped golden and bubbling crust.
+I love that her original handwritten recipe calls for “farina."
+Most supermarkets carry semolina these days, but back then, farina (or Cream of Wheat) was what was commonly available.
+That's actually still what I use here, even when there's a bag of semolina in my pantry.
 Maybe it's just nostalgia, but I think it tastes best that way. —amysarah

-- Whisk 3/4 cup of the grated Parmesan and the egg into the farina mixture until well combined.
+Stir 3/4 cup of the grated Parmesan and the egg into the farina mixture until well combined.

 Using a round cookie cutter or juice glass, cut the chilled batter into rounds.
 Arrange them in the baking dish, overlapping slightly so they form a scalloped pattern.
 (I use the leftover scraps to fill in any gaps at the sides of the pan or bake them in a small separate dish—chef's reward.)
 At this point, you can cover the pan and hold it several hours in the fridge before baking.

 Melt the remaining butter and drizzle it evenly over the gnocchi rounds.
 Sprinkle the remaining 3/4 cup of Parmesan evenly over the top.